Ashford Hospitality: Nothing But A Speculative Bet (NYSE:AHT)

 Leverage is not the only problem for long-term investors.
 The accumulated deficit on the preferred shares and the delayed capex must be considered before expecting any dividends.

-As almost all of the AHT's debt obligations are non-resource, the success of AHT is contingent on how well the company manages the negotiations with the lenders.
+As almost all of the AHT's debt obligations are non-recourse, the success of AHT is contingent on how well the company manages the negotiations with the lenders.

 However, this is an unpredictable exercise, and given the completely destroyed fundamentals, AHT provides no margin of safety for long-term investors.